Zum Inhalt springen

 Training and Workshops: Building Lasting Competence

 The most sustainable investment in accessibility is training your team.
-When developers, designers and content editors consider accessibility from the start, fewer barriers arise and costs for retroactive corrections decrease dramatically.
+When developers, designers and content editors consider accessibility from the start, fewer barriers arise and costs for retroactive corrections decrease significantly.
 Our training courses are practice-oriented and tailored to your team's specific technologies and workflows.
 We offer formats from one-day intensive workshops to multi-week training series with practical exercises.

 For developers we teach accessible web development with semantic HTML, WAI-ARIA, focus management and automated accessibility testing.
 Designers learn to create accessible color palettes, ensure sufficient contrasts and design interactive elements for keyboard and assistive technology operability.
 Content editors learn to create accessible texts, images and multimedia content, from heading hierarchy to alt texts to plain language.